jlbali/node-react-crud-mvc/README.md

 # node-react-crud-skeleton
 This is a basic skeleton for a complete CRUD operation using React, MongoDB and NodeJS.
-There is some typescript at server level, and some "advanced" features like async/await
+There is some TypeScript at server level, and some "advanced" features like async/await

 # Requirements